GSA/AI_Grand_Challenge_For_Resiliency/Data/README.md

 # ADDITIONAL RESOURCES

 This document contains additional NLP resources relevant to the challenge.
 It is divided into three categories: data, software and literature.
 Note these are merely a fraction of NLP resources available: if you would like to contribute, please either submit a pull request.
-Note we can only publish non-commerical and open-source tools and libraries and we cannot accept datasets published by state and local entities.
+Note we can only publish non-commerical and open-source tools and libraries and we cannot host datasets published by state and local entities.
+For commercial tools and state and local data, contributors are encouraged to fork this repo and add to their version.

 For a comprehensive list of NLP sources, see [here](https://github.com/keon/awesome-nlp).